automl/BOAH/README.md

 how to use BOHB with minimal efforts and how to run CAVE to generate a comprehensive analysis of BOHB's optimization.

+### fmin Interface

+To improve the first-time usage experience, we provide an easy-to-use interface for using BOHB, called [fmin](https://github.com/automl/CBC/blob/master/examples/mlp_on_digits/FMin.py), inspired by the well-known \emph{fmin} interface of scipy.

 ### Toy Example

 An easily adaptable [step-by-step tutorial](https://github.com/automl/CBC/tree/master/examples/mlp_on_digits) on how to use